eirikstine/eirikstine.github.io/index.md

 # What we have planned?

 Currently, we are working on a course about Linear Programming.
-We are super stoked about working on a course closer to mathematics.
+We are super stoked about working on a course closer to mathematics ✨

 This takes a while, but it will hopefully be finished in 2025 and will be available on Udemy.